 - if your fingers are strong and flexible, then complex music will be easier, and

-- learning to play on an Harmonic Table is easy relative to many other instruments due to its symmetry, which also helps alot if you have no musical background at all.
+- learning to play on an Harmonic Table is easy relative to many other instruments due to its symmetry, which makes it easier for a novice.

 For more about playing see the Video Manual by Jordan Rudess.